Breadcrumb

 Research

 Sofia Strid's research interests are oriented towards the social and political sciences and can be summarised as focusing on different forms of inequalities, their intersections and consequences thereof - including mobilisations to counteract - in different domains, systems and regimes.
 Her research has recently primarily focused on: 1) inequalities produced in times of crises (e.g. the financial crisis, covid crisis and sustainability crisis) and political and social mobilisation to mitigate these; 2) the concept, theory and measurement of different forms of violence and their interconnectedness; and 3) obstacles and barriers for the realisation of socially just and gender equal sustainability politics.
 She applies predominantly qualitative methods, and occasionally quantitative methods.
-She is currently the Sientific Coordinator and/or UGOT PI of the EU H2020 and Horizon Europe funded RESISTIRÉ, UniSAFE, ACCTING, SUPPORTER, GenderSAFE and ST4TE.
+She is currently the Scientific Coordinator and/or UGOT PI of the EU H2020 and Horizon Europe funded RESISTIRÉ, UniSAFE, ACCTING, SUPPORTER, GenderSAFE and ST4TE.

-Sofia Strid's research has been published in in e.g., Current Sociology, Feminist Theory, Journal of European Social Policy, Journal of Sex Research, Politics and Governance, Social Politics, Social Problems, Sociologisk Forskning, Sociology, and Theory & Society.
+Sofia Strid's research has been published in in e.g., Current Sociology, Feminist Theory, Journal of European Social Policy, Journal of Sex Research, Politics and Governance, Social Politics, Social Problems, Sociologisk Forskning, Sociology, Theory & Society, andViolence against Women.
 It is funded by the European Commission, the European Parliament, the European Institute for Gender Equality, the Swedish Research Council and FORTE.

 Current research projects

-• GenderSAFE (2024-2027).
+• GenderSAFE: Advancing the zero-tolerance approach to gender-based violence in higher education and research in the European Research Area (2024-2027).
 The overall objective of GenderSAFE is to contribute to building safe, inclusive and respectful research and higher education environments, with zero-tolerance to violence.
 This will be realised through knowledge and evidence-based capacity-building, mutual learning and exchange, setting up instruments to monitor the uptake and content of RPO policies and promoting uptake of policies at the level of the RPOs, RFOs and national authorities.
-Sofia Strid is the UGOT PI and leader of WP2.
-Fredrik Bondestam and Anne Laure Humbert are members of the UGOT team.
-Funded with 15 million SEK by EU Horizon Europe
+The UGOT team consists of Sofia Strid (PI), Fredrik Bondestam, Anne Laure Humbert, and Sarah Philipson Isaac.
+GenderSAFE is funded with 2 million euro by EU Horizon Europe

 Previous projects